openclimatefix/uk-pv-national-gsp-api/README.md

 - `ADJUST_MW_LIMIT` - the maximum the api is allowed to adjust the national forecast by
 - `FAKE` - This allows fake data to be used, rather than connecting to a database

 Note you will need a database set up at `DB_URL`.
-This show following the datamodel in [nowcasting_datamodel](https://github.com/openclimatefix/nowcasting_datamodel)
+This should use the datamodel in [nowcasting_datamodel](https://github.com/openclimatefix/nowcasting_datamodel)

 ## Documentation